RongSovannrot/Jump-Typing/Jump-Character/README.md

                 jump = False
             elif value_lower == random_string and keys[key_lower]:
                 jump = True
-#### This is the code to make it jump up to letters
+This is the code to make it jump up to letters
+##### pygame.key.get_pressed()
-#### pygame.key.get_pressed() we use it proecess when key is pressed.
+we use it proecess when key is pressed.
 It is better than pygame.KEYDOWN.
+##### pygame.key.get_mod()
-#### pygame.key.get_mod() use to mentioned mod key like crt, shift...
+We use it to mentioned mod key like crt, shift...
-#### for the first for loop in condition if.
+##### for the first for loop in condition if.
 We set this condtion to allow user to type upper key up to letter in the box.
-#### Second for loop in first condition we set jump is False becase it is lowwer letter showing.
+##### Second for loop in first condition
+We set jump is False becase it is lowwer letter showing.
 So if the type ctr, jump doesn't process.
+##### Last condition
-#### Otherwise jumpt set to True.
+jump set to True, so it process.